 Custom on the back of the ornament reads:

 In 1898 Canada instituted its Penny Postal System on Christmas Day, when a stamp was issued with a special Christmas theme.
 Christmas is observed in various forms in the different provinces.
 In Labrador, children receive candles placed in a turnip saved from the harvest.
-Newfoundland fisherman donate the proceeds of their catch to the local parish.
+Newfoundland fishermen donate the proceeds of their catch to the local parish.
 In French Quebec, celebrations called Reveillons begin after midnight mass on Christmas Eve and last until dawn.
 In the areas settled by Scottish highlanders, the psalms resound on Christmas morning.
 The holiday season ends on January 6, except in Ukranian communities where Christmas is observed on January 7.